Check Out These 9 Crazy Cocktails From Around the World

 If you’re looking for a once-in-a-lifetime, Instagrammable cocktail look no further than Diamonds Are Forever.
 Diamonds Are Forever is available in the Skyview Bar at the Burj Al Arab Hotel and is known as one of Dubai’s most expensive cocktails.
 Made with L’Heraud Grande Champagne Cognac, Luxor 24k gold flake champagne, and bitters, the drink is as decadent as they come.
-It is served in a Swarovski glass with diamonds, which is yours to keep after you finish the $1200-plus drink.
+It is served in a Swarovski glass with diamonds, which is yours to keep.

 The Pimm’s Cup, England

 The Pimm’s Cup cocktail, made from the gin-based Pimm’s No. 1 Cup liquor, is a favored drink of summer on the British Isles.
 Pimm’s No. 1 Cup was created by a restaurateur in London in the 1840’s, and was originally served as a tonic for health.
 Now as linked to the tennis tournament in Wimbledon as the Mint Julep is to the Kentucky Derby in the United States, the Pimm’s Cup cocktail is sipped throughout England when the days get long and warm.
 The cocktail is a mix of Pimm’s No. 1 Cup liquor, lemonade, and slides of fresh fruit and cucumber.